 It’s not a bad idea to look for accommodations with a kitchen so you can prepare your own meals.

-The problem is that the supply of products that can be vegan is extremely scarce and finding something to eat can become quite complex.
-On the one hand, you have the language barrier with all the labeling is in Japanese; and on the other that in Japan many times, not all ingredients are detailed in the product!
+The problem is that the supply of products that can be vegan is extremely scarce.
+Finding something to eat can become quite complex.
+On the other hand, you have the language barrier with all the labeling is in Japanese.
+On top of that, many times not all the ingredients are detailed in the product!

 Exactly!
-For this reason, it is extremely difficult to rely on the processed products that are sold in convenience stores- or any store for that matter- because even if at first glance everything seems fine it may contain something that is not even vegetarian.
+For this reason, it’s difficult to rely on the processed products because even if at first glance everything seems fine it may contain something that is not even vegetarian.

-To make your life easier in Japan, I suggest to better stick to products that are not so processed, except for a few that have already been confirmed as suitable for vegans.
+To make your life easier in Japan, I suggest to better stick to foods that are not so processed, except for a few that have already been confirmed as suitable for vegans.

 Here are some vegan-friendly products you can get at convenience stores: